jeremy-rifkin/libassert/README.md

 #### `fatal?` <!-- omit in toc -->

 `ASSERT::FATAL` and `ASSERT::NONFATAL` may be passed in any position in a call.
-By default asserts, verifies, and checks are fatal.
+By default all assertions, are fatal.
 If nonfatal, failure will simply be logged but abort isn't called and exceptions aren't raised.

 ### Return value

-To facilitate ease of integration into code, `ASSERT` and `VERIFY` return a value from the assert expression.
+To facilitate ease of integration into code, all asserts except `DEBUG_ASSERT` return a value from the assert expression.
 The returned value is the following:

 - If there is no top-level binary operation (e.g. as in `assert(foo());` or `assert(false);`) in the `<expression>`, the value of the expression is simply returned.